 (predicted from a regression of food security on country fixed effects) on residualized treatment

 (predicted the same way).
-Show that this is the case. (hint: use predict
+Show that this is the case by generating new variables fs_resid

 The regression including country fixed effects is also equivalent to a weighted average of the country-specific